Creative Workshops:

 • Improve making skills

-As all children know, the best way to learn is through play.
+As children know, the way to learn is through play.

 Teaching style